lucasjoliveau/doc/fr/legal/terms/partnership.md

-  * shall not use anymore the materials and the Odoo brand name, trademarks and logos or claim the existence of any partnership or relationship with ODOO ;
+  * shall not use anymore the materials and the Konvergo ERP brand name, trademarks and logos or claim the existence of any partnership or relationship with ODOO ;

   * shall comply with its obligations during any notice period prior to such termination ;

-  * may not use Odoo Enterprise anymore, for development, test or production purpose
+  * may not use Konvergo ERP Enterprise anymore, for development, test or production purpose

 ## 1.7.
 7 Liability and Indemnities